Campus tour FAQs

-- What time should I arrive for the campus visit and where do I need to go?
+- What time should I arrive for the campus tour and where do I need to go?

 - Who can I bring with me?

-You can bring a maximum of one guest from the same household to accompany you on your visit.
-Due to covid-19 restrictions, we’re unable to accommodate any additional guests (including children of any age).
+You can bring a maximum of two guests from the same household to accompany you on your visit, as detailed on the booking form.

 - Will I get to see my academic department?

 Our tour will focus on showcasing some of our multi-use buildings which host lectures, seminars and labs for students from a wide range of departments.
-Access to specific departments is limited due to current Covid-19 restrictions, and so priority is being given to current students using these facilities to undertake their studies.
+We are unfortunately unable to take visitors inside specific department buildings, but opportunities for this may be available at some of our Open day and Applicant day events.

 - Who should I contact if I think I’m going to arrive late?

-If you’re running late, please contact the UK Student Recruitment Team on 0114 222 9872.
+If you’re running late, please contact the Campus Tour team on 0114 222 9872.
 We’re unable to guarantee latecomers a campus tour but the earlier you let us know, the sooner we can try to make alternative arrangements.

 - Who else will be on the visit?

 You may be joined by other prospective students and their guests on your tour.